ghoulmann/cs-curriculum/year_1.rst

 * Identify and articulate similarities between storyboards of everyday activities;
 * Use the design process to plan a linear (non-branching) sequence of instructions;
 * develop and improve a sequence of instructions (write a shell script);
+* Make a file executeable;
 * given a set of data, present data in a systematic way;
 * View, control, and kill processes, manage process priority, and load and unload kernel modules;
 * install software from source;
-* create and access a personal code repository using a revision tracking system.
+* create and access a personal code repository using a revision tracking system;
+* Read flowchart;
+* Given diagramming software, create a flowchart for provided and self-produced program.